 The schedule indicates the roads to be graded and the expected dates grading will begin.
 However, there are times (e.g. during prolonged wet or dry weather) where the condition of unsealed roads may deteriorate and motorists will need to drive to the prevailing conditions.
 It should be noted that this schedule is only a guide and may be affected by weather and availability of resources.

-Our maintenance grading on unsealed roads recommenced Wednesday 13 February 2020.
-After the recent flood event, Council has engaged an additional four contracted crews.
-The contracted crews are working on flood-damaged roads, while Council's two crews work on the backlog of maintenance grading.
-As at 1 May, the crews are working as follows:
+After the recent flood event, we engaged an additional four contracted crews.
+The contracted crews have been working on flood-damaged roads, while Council's two crews have worked on the backlog of maintenance grading.
+The crews are working as follows:

 Currently working on Monga Lane.